divinity76/codexu/README.md

 Utility that keeps your Codex CLI aligned with the latest release every time it runs.
-It checks the locally installed version, compares it to GitHub's current release, updates if necessary, then launches Codex.
+It checks the locally installed version, compares it to GitHub's current release, updates if necessary, then launches Codex. **codexu assumes Codex CLI is already installed**—it will not install Codex for you.

 ## Supported installs / platforms